Crazycolorz5/CS576ROP/README.md

 ### Supported Platforms
 Linux 64-bit

+### Usage
+The script main.py is to be run with python3.
+For all support options, execute
+`python3 main.py --help`

 ### Functionality: execute the shellcode.

 Our tool will be able to do the following:
 1) Extract useful gadgets from provided binaries (ELF files).
-2) Automatically assemble gadgets to form a payload that transfers control over to a secondary shellcode.
+2) Automatically assemble gadgets to form a payload that gives the user a working sh shell.
-    (Or -- launch sh/bash?)
 3) Provide a testing environment for the generated shellcode.

-### Dependencies
+### Dependencies / Installation

 ## Python3
 We intend to create the tool in Python3.